dzackgarza/Qual-Review-and-Solutions/Real Analysis/UGA Questions/UGA_Real_Analysis_Qual_Questions.md

   > Here we've used that $e^x$ is equal to its power series expansion.

-- Thus $f$ converges on any bounded interval.
+- Thus $f$ converges on any bounded interval, since any bounded interval is contained in some larger compact interval.

 It does not converge on $\RR$, since $x^N$ is unbounded.
 :::